-It's okay to modify your doodle later, as I did above.
-There are no rules as long as you don't censor your subconscious mind.
-You'll want to get that first impression of hidden feelings.
+It's okay to modify your doodle after your subconscious has completed its creativity.
+There are no rules as long as you don't censor yourself.
+You'll want to let those hidden feelings emerge.
 After that, you're free to go wild and do anything you want with your creations.

-After you draw your doodle without censoring yourself, you are now allowed to consciously play with it.
+After you draw your doodle without censoring yourself, you are now free to play with it consciously.